Skip to main content

 Find out the scoop on wool dryer balls vs. fabric softeners and dryer sheets

-If you haven’t heard of wool dryer balls, these handy little puffs are made entirely of natural wool yarn and sort of look like tennis balls — only a bit bigger.
+If you haven’t heard of wool dryer balls, these handy little puffs are made entirely of natural wool yarn and are sort of look like tennis balls — only a bit bigger.
 But why would you need balls of wool in your dryer and what do they do?
-We’re going to talk about how wool dryer balls work and why you need to add them to your laundry routine.
+We’re going to talk about how these natural dryer companions work and why you need to add them to your laundry routine.

 Close-up of a laundry basket and washing machine